6. Pantluci

 6.3.6 interjections

-interjections provide meta-lingustic information about the the situtation.
+Interjections provide metalinguistic information about the situation, such

-That may be what is happening to the speaker, listener, what is being
+as what is happening to the speaker or listener, what is being talked

-talked about, or the way things are being said.
-Typically interjections are
+about, or the way things are being phrased.
+Often, interjections are

-syllable. so even if you do not know the meanings of “nia” and “niana”,
+nal syllable.
+So, even if you do not know the meanings of “nia” and

-it is safe to assume they are antonyms.
+“niana”, it is safe to assume that they are antonyms.

 (25) ui.